 Colleen Corriston, Suzanne Parrish, and Lauren Parra (all class of 2015) met during the 2013 program after their first year of law school.
 “Leaving 1L year, the Ireland program was such a breath of fresh air,” remembered Corriston.
 “It really reenergized my passion for the program and for Fordham Law.”

-Key to the success of the program is the ongoing role of its founder, former Dean John Feerick ’61, whose work in Northern Ireland began in 1994.
+Key to the success of the program is the ongoing role of its founder, Norris Professor Law and Dean Emeritus John Feerick ’61, whose work in Northern Ireland began in 1994.

 “John Feerick is not just the brains of the program, but the heart and soul of it,” said Michael W. Martin ’92, director of the Belfast/Dublin Program.
 “He works every single day with each participant to make sure that the relationship that began in Ireland remains strong.”

 Diller spoke about how the program has evolved since its inception and how that evolution has contributed to its continued success.